mohammadarmanhossen/Skyline_frontend/README.md

 # Hotel Booking Website (Skyline)

--[Skyline Frontend](https://skyline-frontend.netlify.app/)  is a full-featured hotel booking system developed using Django REST Framework.
+[SKYLINE](https://skyline-frontend.netlify.app/)  is a full-featured hotel booking system developed using Django REST Framework.
 It offers a seamless experience for users to search for hotels, make bookings, complete secure payments, and share reviews — all in one platform.
 The key features of Skyline include:
 User Authentication & Authorization
 Secure registration, login, email verification, and role-based access control ensure only authorized access.